Import tab

 Add

-You can import one reference drawing at a time and place the drawing in the active view.
+You can import one reference drawing at a time and place it in the active view.
+The layers and styles are automatically assigned to the respective layers and styles, if found in the configuration, such as the Layer configuration.

 Do the following: